 WHAT WE DO

-For a defect inspection report we will visit the property and inspect the reported defect only.
+We will visit the property and inspect the reported defect only.
 We will not inspect the remainder of the structure, or report on any other defects that may be present.
-This is an important aspect and should not be confused with the more thorough ‘General Movement Reports’ which we can offer which looks at all the loadbearing walls where appropriate.
+This is an important aspect and should not be confused with the more thorough Structural Engineers report which we call a ‘Structural Engineers ‘General Movement Report’ which we can offer which looks at all the loadbearing walls where appropriate.
 If you have any doubt about this, please contact us and discuss it with us before our visit.
 There may or may not be other defects evident and therefore you should appreciate the risks in limiting our inspection to local areas only.
 Fees are marginally cheaper for the defect inspection report compared with a general movement report but the latter is better value for money.

 Our visual inspection is carried out by an experienced Engineer, normally a Chartered Structural and or Civil Engineer.
 Our time at the property varies considerably depending on the number of defects and their complexity.
 Typical timescales at the property would be 1-2 hours.
 Total time including initial briefing, travel, collecting keys, reporting and liaising is typically 6-8 hours and fees (normally lump sums paid in advance) are based on this, together with the level of experience and expertise required.